Let’s examine How to Apply for a Medical Marijuana Card in Arizona.

 If you’re visiting Arizona and have a medical card from your state, you will be able to possess and consume medical cannabis, but won’t be able to buy it from a dispensary.
 Arizona dispensaries only sell to medical cardholders who must be Arizona residents.

 Arizona’s stringent medical marijuana laws shouldn’t deter you from registering to become a medical cardholder.
 It’s never been easier to treat your debilitating disease with cannabis, if your doctor approves.
-If you’re interested in learning more about medical marijuana as well as its effects and many uses, sign up for Cannabis Training University’s Master of Marijuana Certification program today.
+If you’re interested in learning more about medical marijuana as well as its effects and many uses, sign up for Cannabis Training University’s online cannabis college program today.